ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 Supported by: Copter, Plane (not Rover).

-Takeoff (either from ground or by hand-launch).
+Takeoff (either from the ground or by hand-launch).
 It should be the first command of nearly all Plane and Copter missions.
 [/site]

 [site wiki="copter" heading="off"]

-The vehicle will climb straight up from it’s current location to the specified altitude.
-If the mission is begun while the copter is already flying, the vehicle will climb straight up to the specified altitude, if the vehicle is already above the altitude the command will be ignored and the mission will move onto the next command immediately.
+The vehicle will climb straight up from its current location to the specified altitude.
+If the mission is begun while the copter is already flying, the vehicle will climb straight up to the specified altitude, if the vehicle is already above the altitude the command will be ignored and the mission will move on to the next command immediately.

 **Command parameters**